JDE20-20/JDE_Memory-Games/README.md

 2) Extract the zip file

-3) Open index.html in your browser.
+3) Launch the index.html file on your browser.
+Preferably- Chrome
-  - Option 2:  Click on this LINK for the live version of the game .

 Rules of the game: